jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 "$METAPHLAN2"/utils/merge_metaphlan_tables.py "$OUTDIR"/*/*mp2profile.tsv > "$OUTDIR"/mp2_merged_abundance_table_all_"$(date +%Y%m%d)".txt
 ```

-For merging of the estimated read count files, run the
+For merging of the estimated read count files, we ran the
 `016-metaphlan2_readcount_table_generator.Rmd` notebook.

-For the mapped reads, method, the output actually gives both the name of the
+For merging of the 'mapped reads method', the output actually gave both the
-read and a given taxonomic ID.
-For this we run the following:
+name of the read and a given taxonomic ID.
+To merge we thus ran:

 ```bash